Copyright: Ownership

 The original holder of the copyright may be the employer of the author rather than the author themself if the work is a "work for hire".
 For example, in English law the Copyright, Designs and Patents Act 1988 provides that if a copyrighted work is made by an employee in the course of that employment, the copyright is automatically owned by the employer which would be a "Work for Hire".
 Typically, the first owner of a copyright is the person who created the work i.e. the author.
 But when more than one person creates the work, then a case of joint authorship can be made provided some criteria are met.

 Eligible works

 Copyright may apply to a wide range of creative, intellectual, or artistic forms, or "works".
 Specifics vary by jurisdiction, but these can include poems, theses, fictional characters, plays and other literary works, motion pictures, choreography, musical compositions, sound recordings, paintings, drawings, sculptures, photographs, computer software, radio and television broadcasts, and industrial designs.
 Graphic designs and industrial designs may have separate or overlapping laws applied to them in some jurisdictions.

 Copyright does not cover ideas and information themselves, only the form or manner in which they are expressed.
-For example, the copyright to a Mickey Mouse cartoon restricts others from making copies of the cartoon or creating derivative works based on Disney's particular anthropomorphic mouse, but does not prohibit the creation of other works about anthropomorphic mice in general, so long as they are different enough to not be judged copies of Disney's.
-Note additionally that Mickey Mouse is not copyrighted because characters cannot be copyrighted; rather, Steamboat Willie is copyrighted and Mickey Mouse, as a character in that copyrighted work, is afforded protection.
+For example, the copyright to a Mickey Mouse cartoon restricts others from making copies of the cartoon or creating derivative works based on Disney's particular anthropomorphic mouse, but does not prohibit the creation of other works about anthropomorphic mice in general, so long as they are different enough not to be judged copies of Disney's.